[Linux] I want to delete all files on the server at once using the find command!

 Introduction

 Hello.
-I'm Paru, a first-year infrastructure engineer in the System Solutions Department, who graduated in 2024.
+I'm Paru, a first-year infrastructure engineer in the Systems Solutions Department, a 2024 graduate.

-Before I knew it, the new year had arrived, and it's been almost a year since I joined Beyond.
-I'm intimidated by how quickly time flies.
+Before I knew it, the new year had begun, and it's almost been a year since I joined Beyond.
+I'm terrified by how quickly time flies! ⛄

 There are also many other articles related to Linux commands for beginners, so please take a look if you are interested